 Step 5 Development

 So, the fun begins right now.
 The designers transfer the app design mockups to the developers so that they will be able to get started.
 This stage includes 2 phases of the iOS application development process: back–end development and front–end development.
 Back–end developers work upon the server–side of the application, which is responsible for transferring data between users or resources.
-They develop the server architecture (data loading algorithms, authorization methods, caching, and much more), API (application programming interface that connects the internal and external interfaces of the mobile app), the administrative panel, and so on.
+They develop the server architecture (data loading algorithms, authorization methods, caching, and much more), an API (application programming interface that connects the internal and external interfaces of the mobile app), the administrative panel, and so on.
 The front–end developers build the client–side of the app.
 Simply put, this is what users see when they open a mobile application.

 Step 6 iOS App Testing